tcltk-depot/.github/profile/README.md

 ## Contributing

 The tcltk-depot administrators are not responsible for maintenance and upkeep of the hosted packages.
 The intent is that this will be a community effort.
-If willing to help in this regard, either as a member with access to multiple repositories or as a collaborator with access to specific repositories, please raise a [ticket](https://github.com/tcltk-depot/.github/issues).
+If willing to help in this regard,

+* for a one-time contribution to a specific package, create a pull request (preferred) or create a ticket with an attached patch in **that package's** repository
+* for ongoing contributions to one (or a few) repositories, raise a [ticket](https://github.com/tcltk-depot/.github/issues) in the **organization** (not package) to become a collaborator on those repositories
+* for contributing to multiple repositories, it would be easiest to join tcltk-depot as a member, again by raising a [ticket](https://github.com/tcltk-depot/.github/issues) in the **organization**.